Mon - Sun: 24 hours.

 * Any details submitted will only be used to deal with your request as explained in our privacy policy.

-Manual Handling Injury Claims – How Much Compensation Could I Claim?
+Manual Handling Claims – How Much Compensation Can You Claim?

-Am I Eligible To Make A Manual Handling Compensation Claim?
+Am I Eligible To Make A Manual Handling Claim?

-• You were owed a duty of care (which is almost always true whilst at work); and
+• You were owed a duty of care (which is always the case in an employer–employee relationship); and

-• Your employer’s negligence led to a manual handling accident or incident; and
+• Your employer’s negligence led to a manual handling accident; and

-• You were injured as a result of that accident/incident.
+• You were injured as a result of that accident.

 Common Causes Of Manual Handling Accidents At Work